 Audience retention rate refers to how long viewers are watching your video.
 The higher the percentage, the better.

 To figure out what the retention rate for your videos is, first navigate to studio.youtube.com, which will bring you to the dashboard for your channel (if you’re logged in):

 Once you’re in the dashboard, choose the “videos” tab on the left of your screen.
 Once you’re in the tab, you’ll see all the videos you’ve uploaded to the channel in the order that they’re published.
 From there, hover over the video you’d like to review the analytics for and select the second icon from the right that looks like a bar graph.

 Choose the analytics (pictured above) section for the video you want to review.

-Once you’ve clicked into the analytics, to find Audience Retention select Engagement, and scroll until you see a line graph that represents the Audience Retention rate of your video, similar to the one pictured below.
+Once you’ve clicked into the analytics, to find the audience retention metrics, select “engagement,” and scroll until you see a line graph that represents the audience retention rate of your video, similar to the one pictured below.

 Perhaps the video isn’t being directed at the right audience.
 If this is the case, updating thumbnails, descriptions, and tags could make a difference.
 Or the answer could be that the video isn’t providing enough information to the search queries.

 Compare your videos that have the highest retention rate and those that have the lowest.
 What are the key differences in the video content itself?
 What are the differences in the way this video is set up?